Celtic Age (2002)

 Chapter 10 introduces some new rules, starting out with some feats.
-Formation fighting is a feat that only non-celts can qualify for and provides a nice mechanical way of illustrating the devastating effectiveness of this tactic.
+Formation fighting is a feat that only non-Celts can qualify for and provides a nice mechanical way of illustrating the devastating effectiveness of this formation.
 Any closed ranks formation of at least five people that all have this feat gain +1 to hit and +3 to AC.
 Other good shit includes feats that give you a bonus for fighting in the nude, a feat that allows you to behead people on a critical hit (essentially if you confirm a critical hit twice you behead your opponent, killing him instantly) and a feat that allows you to disarm people by catching their weapons on your shield.
 The rest is pretty standard.

 New skills are Charioteering (shit because there are no Charioteering-fighting rules and no notes on who has the skill, I assume fighters only) and Composition, a skill that allows you to get bonuses on perform skills.
 So a skill that is without fully fleshed out rules and a skill whose sole purpose is to get bonuses on another skill.
 Ugh.
 There are some pretty advanced rules for getting drunk but no mechanical incentive to do so (i.e loss of status if you do not partake or something), which sucks (though there are feats that allow you to better resist the effects of alcohol).
 Other topics include the effects of Geasa (magic oaths that cause permanent penalties if you break them) and their role in Celtic society, and Severing Heads.
 Celts can gain power from severing the heads of opponents they slay in personal combat, and can use this power to gain various abilities or bonuses.
-Think the Panaché rules of AfO or Black Flags, only instead of impressing crowds of starved peasants you lop the heads of your human foes in personal combat.
-The head of your most powerful slain opponent can be kept inside your house to serve as a gruesome talisman of protection and give you a bonus on your charisma, and can even be sold or traded with your friends (though the effect diminishes).
+Think the Panaché rules of AfO or Black Flags, only instead of impressing crowds of emaciated peasants you lop the heads of your human foes in personal combat.
+The head of your most powerful slain opponent can be kept inside your house to serve as a gruesome talisman of protection and give you a bonus on your Charisma, and can even be sold or traded with your friends (though the effect diminishes).

 The last two sections, covering 40 pages or so in total, describe animals both mundane and fantastical.
 I find the section on mundane animals gives interesting information on the roles of certain animals in the Celtic world, but the duplication of stat blocks for many of the animals is redundant.
 We already have stats for wolves, cattle, bears, deer and boars (and why is there an entry for a swarm of Bees?!?
 What the actual fuck).
 A waste for the most part.
 Conversely, some of the mundane entries are great.
 Chickens detect magic at will but they are still chickens thus some way of figuring out when exactly the chicken has detected magic must be found.
 The bones of a dead frog provide protection from evil in a 5 foot radius.
 Salmon are the oldest creatures in the universe and by eating their flesh one can gain a fragment of insight or a fraction of their knowledge of nature and the universe.
 The Wild Hunt is mentioned but no rules are provided for it, making me a sad panda.
 Too long for what it needed to be.
 Better to have used the same space for describing more Celtic legendary beasties (i.e the Cat Heads, the Banshee).

 The monster section is pretty good, mentioning monsters from the MM appropriate for a Celtic setting and adding much needed mythical flavor.
-A lot of the creatures feel strange and resemble no sensible ecology, often taking the form of magical animals or animal hybrids, giving it that ancient myth flavor that is often missing in modern iterations of DnD.
+A lot of the creatures feel strange and are the product of no sensible ecology, often taking the form of magical animals or animal hybrids, giving it that flavor of ancient myth that is often missing in modern iterations of DnD.
 The dreaded Black Dogs, the formidable Boobrie, the horrific Formorians, the winged Amphitere, the nightmarish Devil’s Dandy Dogs who are led by the ghost of a man and return to life an hour after they are slain (one must escape them for an entire night if one is to survive) and the hideous Nuckleavee.
 All of the monsters have CRs of between 2 to 8, making their use likely in a typical game.
 Amusingly, the Roman Legionaire is an entry in this section (for some reason all Roman legionaries have a Dex of 14).
-Real criticism I can level is that the flavor text and the stats don’t always add up (i.e black dogs can become invisible but they don’t have the stats to reflect this, nor a track feat to allow them to hunt and the flesh-eating Sianach has no bite attack).
+Real criticism I can level is that the flavor text and the stats don’t always add up (i.e Black Dogs can become invisible but they don’t have the stats to reflect this, nor a track feat to allow them to hunt and the flesh-eating Sianach has no bite attack).

-For all its pages on Celtic culture and mythology and all its various subsystems designed to emulate this period, CA remains a woefully uneven work, falling prey to all the pitfalls of Avalanche products we have seen so far.
+For all its pages on Celtic culture and mythology and various subsystems designed to emulate the period, CA remains a woefully uneven work, falling prey to all the pitfalls of Avalanche products we have seen so far.
 While it is certainly playable and not without considerable merit, the transition from fluff to crunch is about as subtle as a car-crash and a lot of the rules have clearly not been thought out or been given the play-testing they needed.
 Certain section are of dubious use while others needed more fleshing out.
 What could have been a triumphant return to the historical fantasy DnD of 2e instead feels like an inferior copy of the old Historical Reference Sourcebook that is both shorter and superior to this lengthy work.
-That being said, Celtic Age is not without its charms and I would be lying if I said its tales of Formorians, Magic wells, Feasts of Ages, the knowledge of Salmon, Geasa, ghost dog hunts, Namings of Virtues and single combats, crone goddess, cattle raids and wise salmon do not set a fire in the mind.
+That being said, Celtic Age is not without its charms and I would be lying if I said its tales of Formorians, Magic wells, Feasts of Ages, the knowledge of Salmon, Geasa, ghost dog hunts, Namings of Virtues and single combats, crone goddess, cattle raids and wise salmon do not set a fire in my breast.
 A reverse Dark Albion if you will.

 Pros: Extensively detailed treatise on the rich culture and history of the Celts.
 Interesting rules variations to motivate roleplaying and facilitate emulation.
 Nice mythological bestiary.
 Interesting new rules.
 Gems of inspiration make for a variety of possible quests.